Why Your Oven Door Won’t Close All the Way

 Follow these steps to attempt to reset the door lock mechanism in your oven:

-1. Check the control panel to see whether the display shows that the oven door is locked.
+- Check the control panel to see whether the display shows that the oven door is locked.
 You may see an error code displayed on the control panel if the control detects that the door lock mechanism is engaged in the locked position and the door switch indicates that the oven door is open.
 In this situation, you may be able to retract the door latch hook by pressing and holding the door switch to simulate the door being fully closed and canceling the door lock feature.
 (Pressing and holding the OFF button engages and disengages the door lock on many types of ovens.)
 If the door lock disengages, you’ll be able to shut the door fully and the problem is resolved.
-If the door lock mechanism won’t move, you’ll likely need to have the oven repaired by a service technician.
+If the door lock mechanism won’t move, you’ll likely need to schedule oven repair.

 When you’re unsuccessful at fixing a door latch problem that’s preventing the oven door from closing, stop using the oven and have a service technician repair the problem.